 However, a trademark attorney can be called in at any time.
 For example, if you’ve already submitted an application on your own, but it was rejected, a trademark attorney can help.
 An attorney can monitor the market for infringement of an existing trademark.
 An attorney can be your representative in court.
 And, of course, a trademark attorney can be contacted for general questions and advice about trademark registration.

 Can I file a trademark if I’m not yet selling any products?

 If you want to file a trademark before you’re ready to bring your products to market, then you can do so with an Intent-To-Use (ITU) trademark application.

 Once the ITU application has been accepted, you’ll receive a notice of allowance (NOA).
 You will have six months to either submit your Statement of Use or file a petition to extend your submission of a Statement of Use by another six months.
 You are allowed up to 5 extension requests.

-Additional Information on Trademark Registration for Detroit Businesses
+Why Trademark Registration Matters for Detroit Businesses

 Trademarks Services for Detroit Businesses

 Complete the Trademark Registration Form.